 Plus, BlogDash is walking a thin line with FTC regulations regarding disclosure of material connection between advertiser and endorser.
 The key is an endorser.
 Link buying is not against FTC rules unless the link implies an endorsement by the blogger, and with anchor text links you’re trying to stuff a keyword and not so much getting the endorsement.

 A Bit Misleading

-It was disappointing to receive these “blogging opportunities” from BlogDash, since they claim to be “blogger outreach network” – not link buying network.
+It was disappointing to receive these “blogging opportunities” from BlogDash since they claim to be a “blogger outreach network” – not a link buying network.
 Especially thinking that they can buy PR3+ DoFollow links and a blog post for $25.
 Spammy, low quality, black hat SEO I would not expect from BlogDash.

 Nowhere does it say they will buy links, I guess that’s part of their “Reap the incalculable PR and SEO benefits” promise as part of their Campaign Complete service.

 Being a marketer, I might be biased.
 But from a good service, allowing businesses to connect with bloggers, link buying is not what I would expect.

 On the other hand, if you need to buy DoFollow links BlogDash can help.

 What do you think?
 Is BlogDash engages in high-quality blogger outreach in these campaigns, or is this a simple link buying scheme?